Erik McCue

-Erik McCue (born January 18, 2001) is a Swedish professional footballer who plays as a centre back for El Paso Locomotive in the USL Championship.
+Erik McCue (born 18 January 2001) is a Swedish professional footballer who plays as a centre back for Örebro.

 Club career

 Youth

 McCue spent time in the youth setups for F.C.
 Bangkok and D.C.
 United before joining the Houston Dynamo academy in 2017.
 Upon joining the Dynamo academy, McCue quickly established himself in the program, helping lead the U-17 team to the U.S. Soccer Development Academy playoffs for the 2017–18 season and was named U-17 MVP by the coaching staff.
 He also received the Ricardo Clark Leadership Award for exhibiting "the strongest leadership qualities during the season, regardless of age group."
 McCue moved up to the U-19 team for the 2018–19 season and wore the captain's armband on multiple occasions.
 During the summer of 2018, McCue trained with the Dynamo's USL affiliate club Rio Grande Valley FC as well as with the Dynamo first team.
 He also spent time training with the Dynamo's PDL team, Brazos Valley Cavalry F.C., but did not feature in a game.